 In the RFM Analysis, segments such as customers needing attention, hibernating, and about to sleep, all point towards users who are showing negative signs and are possibly on the verge of churning.

 Losing these customers would mean a big loss of revenue and as such, there arises an immediate need to resurrect them into buying again from you.
-Hence, start by identifying these segments as static lists and then run promotional campaigns to bring them back.
+Hence, start by identifying these segments as static lists and then run promotional campaigns by sending personalised message to bring them back.

 Definition of ‘about to churn’ users as per RFM,